The choir in St. Albans Cathedral

 In the recent past the choir has consisted mainly of adult members, male and female.
-However, we have a (relatively) new choir for young people - Welwyn Tune.
-You can find more information about them here.
+However, we have a choir for young people - Welwyn Tune, who sing with the main choir for some Sunday services.
+They also sing for some services on their own.
+They are under the direction of Barbara Young and you can find more information about them here.

-The choir sings at the 9.30am Eucharist service in St. Mary’s every Sunday morning and two Evensong Services each month, one of which is Choral, incorporating settings of the responses and canticles.
+The main choir sings at the 9.30am Eucharist service in St. Mary’s every Sunday morning and two/three Evensong Services each month, one of which is Choral, incorporating settings of the responses and canticles.

-The choir jealously guards the tradition of high quality English Church music but this includes works by modern composers such as Tavener, Chilcott and Laurisden as well as the more traditional Stanford, Wesley and others.
+The choir jealously guards the tradition of high quality English Church music but this includes works by modern composers such as Tavener, Chilcott, Laurisden, Philip Stopford and Ola Gjeilo as well as the more traditional Stanford, Wesley and others.

-The ethos of the current Director of Music is that the choir is there to support of the worship and liturgy of the church and that whatever is produced by the choir should be of the highest possible standard.
+The choir is there to support the worship and liturgy of the church and strives to produce music of the highest possible standard.

-All of this musical offering to the church is well supported by the congregation and is supplemented by a fine two-manual Nicholson organ which is less than 20 years old, a very proficient sub-organist and several organ students.
+All of this musical offering to the church is well supported by the congregation and is supplemented by a fine two-manual Nicholson organ which is less than 20 years old and a talented sub-organist.
 For technical infomation on the organ, click here.